Exoplanet: Ice ages and snowball states

 The outer edge of the habitable zone is where planets are completely frozen, but planets well inside the habitable zone can periodically become frozen.
 If orbital fluctuations or other causes produce cooling, then this creates more ice, but ice reflects sunlight causing even more cooling, creating a feedback loop until the planet is completely or nearly completely frozen.
 When the surface is frozen, this stops carbon dioxide weathering, resulting in a build-up of carbon dioxide in the atmosphere from volcanic emissions.
 This creates a greenhouse effect which thaws the planet again.
 Planets with a large axial tilt are less likely to enter snowball states and can retain liquid water further from their star.
 Large fluctuations of axial tilt can have even more of a warming effect than a fixed large tilt.
-Paradoxically, planets orbiting cooler stars, such as red dwarfs, are less likely to enter snowball states because the infrared radiation emitted by cooler stars is mostly at wavelengths that are absorbed by ice which heats it up.
+Counterintuitively, planets orbiting cooler stars, such as red dwarfs, are less likely to enter snowball states - because the infrared radiation emitted by cooler stars is mostly at longer wavelengths that are absorbed by ice, which heats it up.